 This resulted in regional variations in the exchange of carbon dioxide (CO2) between the atmosphere and the ocean, with some parts of the Southern Ocean becoming a net ‘sink’ of atmospheric CO2 and others a source of the gas.

-The research, published in Nature Geoscience today, was undertaken by Australian Antarctic Division palaeoclimate scientist, Dr Andrew Moy, and an international team from Australia, United Kingdom, Germany and Spain.
+The research*, published in Nature Geoscience in October, was undertaken by Australian Antarctic Division palaeoclimate scientist, Dr Andrew Moy, and an international team from Australia, United Kingdom, Germany and Spain.